 )

-Once the model has been evaluated, new bulk RNA-seq data can be
+Once the model has been evaluated, we can deconvolute the bulk

 suppressMessages(library(SummarizedExperiment, quietly = TRUE))